Autodesk/cam-posteditor/vs-code-extension/README.md

 # Autodesk Fusion 360 Post Processor Utility for Visual Studio Code

-Welcome to the Autodesk Fusion 360 post editing extension for Visual Studio Code (https://code.visualstudio.com/).
-This extension adds several functions that will aid you when working on post development specifically for Fusion 360, Inventor HSM, Inventor HSM Express, HSMWorks, and HSMXpress.
-Please note that this utility is not compatible with FeatureCAM, PartMarker, and PowerMILL.
+Welcome to the Autodesk Fusion 360 Post Utility extension for Visual Studio Code (https://code.visualstudio.com/).
+This extension adds several functions that will aid you when working on post development specifically for Fusion 360, Inventor HSM and HSMWorks.
+Please note that this utility is not compatible with FeatureCAM, PartMarker and PowerMILL.

 To learn more about the CAM solutions see: https://www.autodesk.com/solutions/manufacturing/cam